 If in any case the LEDs on your router do not show any signs of activity, you can do the following:

 Properly connecting Ethernet cables to the router is a vital step to successfully install or configure the device.
-Once you got the cables connected correctly, you can now start installing or configuring the router.
+Once the cables are connected correctly, you can start installing or configuring the router.
 Choose from any of the setup links below to proceed:

 How to set up your Linksys Wi-Fi Router for the first time using Linksys Connect

-Setting up a Linksys router with Cable Internet service
+Setting up a Linksys router with Cable Internet Service on a classic web-based setup page

 Setting up a Linksys router with DSL Internet service

-Setting up a router with a Static IP account
+Setting up a Linksys router with a Static IP Account on a classic web-based setup page

 Smart Wi-Fi Routers